gruntbliss/grunt-pact-js/docs/overview.md

 _Run this task with the `grunt contractTest` command._

 This plugin relies on the Ruby pact-mock_service.
-Please reat the chapter [Install the Mock Server](#install-the-mock-server)
+Please read the chapter [Install the Mock Server](#install-the-mock-server)

 #Install pact consumer library

 For your tests you need [pact-consumer-js-dsl](https://github.com/DiUS/pact-consumer-js-dsl).
-Install thie library with bower or nodejs and make it accessible over youre karmer config file.
+Install thie library with bower or nodejs and make it accessible over your karmer config file.

 ```javascript
 module.exports = function (config) {